 Time moves fast separating the then from the now What if I imagined a palm tree pause?There’s a place beyond the palms where the wind blows hot Where the sunshine is warm and sweetSavor the good fortuneDon’t sweat the small detailsLife is not supposed to feel only goodOr only badIt’s over in less than a minuteDon’t blink or you might miss itThe pink grains of miniscule seashells wash up on shore Sands of

 Please do not underestimate the fragile girl who has been broken.
-The grown woman inside has climbed the barbed wire, jagged and cut, bleeding deeply shrugging off the scars.
-She is woke and not immune to the swirling, selfish world around her.
-Simply living the beautiful and worst kind of misery humanity throws at her.
+The grown woman climbs barbed wire fences unapologetic, her jagged and cut limbs battle cries that honor the scars.
+Bleeding profusely shrugging off the pain, she is awake and determined.
+The girl is immune to the swirling, incessant noise hovering overhead.
+Simply choosing to embrace the beautiful and worst kinds of misery.
+Nah, man she’s better than wasted breath.

 I see how the majority lives.
 Kids dying in the streets, devastation runs amok, earth’s temperatures off-key, disaster abounds, the homeless discarded, the invisible caged, wailing migrants.
 I don’t want to be part of the blind percent.
 I’m awake with a heavy heart.
 Maybe I should take a happy pill, or drink the cool aid and blur the ugly vision.
 I will not.
 I refuse to sugar coat the words

 What matters in these troubled times is that you look up and out and around and make something beautiful.
 Spill your guts, break your heart and then dig a little deeper.
 Jump into love.
 Inside the blues, inside the scary, safe nurturing walls of purple rain, you’ll find a Prince’s truth.
 It ain’t always pretty, but it’s always relatable.
 We are all tragic, wonderfully broken pieces, with smashed hearts and